marsborox/EcostratRefactor/ReadMe.txt

 make Singleton Parent class implement to all singletons, make inheriting Singleton presistent and use that create Singleton Classes - 2 presistent and only scene
-Singletons:	- temporary add Scene Manager to game scene,
+Singletons:	- temporary add Scene Manager to game scene gameObject!,
-		- sound manager make presistent , move to menu, make temporary in game
+		- sound manager make presistent , move to mainGameMenu, make temporary gameObject in game
 		- what needs to be converted to inherit from Singleton<T> class
-		- RadioSoundManager, SoundManager, //*** mabye merge? // make perma
+		-
-		- TimeController, EventWindow, EventWindow, GameManager, //temp
+		- GameManager, //temp

-		- (UI) News, UpgradesDescriptionPanel, UpgradesWindow,
+After Singleton MIgration for some reason after we clicked smthign in event window - it deactivated gameobjcet , which should be followed by unpausing the game, that didnt happen...

 Tutorial - put those windows in que instead, all buttons will subscribe to open buttons need fixing all of them